RezaeiSaber/ConfigsHub-V2Ray/README.md

 ## 🔄 Auto-Updating

-The repository is powered by a Python script that automatically:
+The repository is powered by a Python script that :

 * Scrapes Multiple Telegram channels that contains v2ray configs
 * Filters out duplicates using SHA256 hashing
 * Saves new, clean configs into categorized `.txt` files

-The script is designed to run headlessly and can be hosted via scheduled runners or GitHub Actions.

 ---